The Yukon is located in the northwest corner of Canda, bordered to the south by British Columbia and by Alaska to the west.

 rich past endures today.

-KIAC (the home of the DCISFF) is located in downtown Dawson, at the corner of 2nd Ave and Princess St. You can’t miss us.
+The Klondike Institute of Art and Culture (KIAC) is the home of the DCISFF and is located in downtown Dawson, at the corner of 2nd Ave and Princess St. You can’t miss us.

 View Klondike Institute of Arts and Culture in a larger map